antismash/websmash/README.md

 uwsgi --pythonpath /var/www --http :5000 --module websmash:app --uid 33 --gid 33 --touch-reload /tmp/reload_websmash --daemonize /var/log/uwsgi.log
 ```

-Now you can connect to the antiSMASH web app at port 5000.
-Now set up a reverse proxy to serve the web app from port 80.
+Now you can connect to the antiSMASH web api at port 5000.
+Now set up a reverse proxy to serve the web api from port 80.

 License
 -------